 University of Florida, USA

-Anna McDaniel is best known for her research in the subspecialty of consumer health informatics, focusing that work on the significant societal problem of tobacco control.
+Anna McDaniel is best known for her research in the subspecialty of consumer health informatics, focusing that work on the significant societal problem of nicotine addiction and tobacco control..
 Her award winning video game, Escape from Nicotinia, blended deep knowledge of the behavioral motivational strategies common to adolescents with smoking prevention concepts.
 It addressed the health promotion needs of teenage girls and was the prototype for the NCI Small Business Innovation Research grants (Phase I and II) to develop and test an anti-smoking video game.

 Marlies Schijven, MD, PhD, MHSC

 Marlies Schijven is a surgeon with extensive experience in designing and validating serious games and simulations.
 She has supervised several PhDs on the issue, and is immediate past-president of the Dutch Society for Simulation in Healthcare, program committee member of Games for Health Europe, and Founder of the WATCH Society for use of Wearable Technology in Healthcare.
 Her research focuses on wearable technology, validation trajectories, situational awareness, and games aiming at training physicians/professionals in health care.

 Founder NiHealth, Dhaka, Bangladesh